-- There are multiple ways to update your drivers, like going to the company website or simply by auto-updating via the Settings menu.
+- There are multiple ways to update your drivers, like going to the company website or simply auto-updating via the Settings menu.

 - This guide will show you how to update your graphics drivers and where you can find them.

-There are other names for the graphics card like display adapter, video card, and even graphic accelerator, but they all mean the same thing.
+There are other names for the graphics card, like display adapter, video card, and even graphic accelerator, but they all mean the same thing.

-How do I update the graphics drivers on my Windows 11 computer?
+How do I update my graphics drivers?

 1. Using a third-party driver updater